SHAREHOLDER ALERT: Levi & Korsinsky Notifies Generac Holdings, Inc.(GNRC) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Generac Holdings, Inc. ("Generac" or the "Company") (NYSE: GNRC) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+26, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Generac Holdings, Inc. ("Generac" or the "Company") (NYSE: GNRC ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Generac investors who were adversely affected by alleged securities fraud between May 3, 2023 and August 3, 2023.
 Follow the link below to get more information and be contacted by a member of our team: